 The inaugural class of TOYM recipients in 1938, announced in January 1939 by Future Magazine, still ranks as one of the most famous.
 Included were: George Gallop, pollster; Elmer Layden, football coach; Howard Hughes, business and aviation; Douglas Corrigan, aviation; and Rudy Valee and Orson Wells, entertainers.
 A 1939 TOYM group was never selected but in 1940 and every year until 1973 a TOYM group was selected for a year and recognized the next year.
 There were no winners for 1972.

 In 1973, the TOYM event was revised to honor the designates for the current, rather than the previous year.
 Because of this change, there were no winners for 1972.
 Since 1973, the tradition of recognizing outstanding young people for the year in which awarded has continued.

-must be United States citizens, age 21 through 40, who exemplify the Jaycee Creed and dedication to a better nation.
+must be United States citizens, age 18 through 40, who exemplify the best attributes of the nation's young people, the Jaycee Creed and dedication to a better nation.
 Thousands of nomination forms have been distributed each year before judging panels reduce the field to 20 candidates and then select the final 10.

 To understand the magnitude of the award in the eyes of those who have received it consider this story:

 "Terrified Presley" read the headline in the Memphis Press-Scimitar.
 The "King" was shakin' backstage, but no tin the manner that most people would have thought, as excerpts from the newspaper story show: